Complete Guide to Dendera Temple Egypt from Luxor (2026)

 A replica of the Dendera Zodiac ceiling in Dendera Temple Egypt

 Remember I mentioned earlier that the site was brought to wider Western attention by French scholars in the 19th century?
-During Napoleon’s expedition to Egypt, the artist Vivant Denon sketched the famous Zodiac relief located on the ceiling of a chamber on the roof of the Temple of Hathor.
+During Napoleon’s expedition to Egypt, the artist Vivant Denon sketched the Zodiac ceiling.
+When his sketch was published in Europe, it caused a wave of excitement and controversy.
+Scholars had never seen an ancient Egyptian circular astronomical carving like it.

-A French antiquities dealer later commissioned a treasure hunter to remove the Zodiac from the temple.
-The method used would horrify most modern archaeologists: the relief was literally cut out of the ceiling using saws, chisels, jacks, and even gunpowder.
+A French antiquities dealer commissioned a treasure hunter to remove the Zodiac from the temple.
+The method used would horrify any modern archaeologist: the relief was literally cut out of the ceiling using saws, chisels, jacks, and even gunpowder.

 After changing hands several times, the original Dendera Zodiac eventually ended up in the Louvre Museum in Paris, where it is still displayed today.